top of page

 Level 1: Component-Level JSON (Basic Server-Driven UI)

-When the backend describes shape, not meaning
+When the backend controls structure, but not meaning

 {